Marcel Lihau: Justice and judicial work

 Shortly after independence, a widespread mutiny in the army and the secession of several provinces resulted in a domestic crisis.
 In August Lihau met with a UN official in New York who encouraged him to disseminate support of a reconciliation between the central government and the authorities of the rebellious "State of Katanga".
 President Joseph Kasa-Vubu dismissed Prime Minister Patrice Lumumba in September 1960 but the latter refused to leave his post, creating a political impasse.
 In response, Colonel Joseph-Desiré Mobutu launched a coup and displaced the parliamentary system.
 On 20 September, he announced the formation of the "College of Commissioners-General", a government made up of university students and graduates.
 Lihau was appointed Commissioner-General of Justice.
 The college was dissolved on 9 February, and replaced by a new government under Prime Minister Joseph Iléo.
 Lihau was made Secretary of State for Justice.
 During this time he frequently worked with Belgian advisers.

 Lihau traveled to Katanga in November 1960 to negotiate with the rebellious province's leaders.
 He assisted in organising and subsequently took part in the Léopoldville Conference in January 1961 to discuss political compromise and reform.
-He also participated in the Tananarive Conference in March and the following Coquilhatville Conference in April on behalf of Iléo to try and bring about a reconciliation among the dissident factions in the Congo.
+He also participated in the Tananarive Conference in March and the following Coquilhatville Conference in April on behalf of Iléo to try to bring about a reconciliation among the dissident factions in the Congo.
 As result of the latter conference, Iléo created a commission to prepare a new constitution for the Congo and appointed Lihau to chair it.
 Lihau played a key role in the drafting process from that point forward.
 In June he joined Cyrille Adoula and Jean Bolikango in negotiating with the representatives of the Stanleyville government.
 Their meetings continued into July and resulted in the reconvening of Parliament and the Stanleyville government agreeing to disband.
 On 2 August the Iléo Government was replaced by a new government under Adoula.
 In January 1963, Lihau was hired to be professor and dean of the faculty of law at Lovanium University (later the National University of Zaire).
 He encouraged his students to adopt a constitutionalist approach to law.